-Generally, an IQ test score of around 70 or as high as 75 indicates a limitation in intellectual functioning.
+Generally, an IQ test score of around 70 or as high as 75 indicates a significant limitation in intellectual functioning.

-Adaptive behavior is the collection of conceptional, social, and practical skills that are learned and performed
+Adaptive behavior is the collection of conceptual, social, and practical skills that are learned and performed

 - Conceptual skills—language and literacy; money, time, and number concepts; and self-direction.

 naïveté (i.e., wariness), social problem solving, and the ability to follow rules/obey laws and to avoid being victimized.